rcsb/symmetry/README.md

 [![Build Status](https://travis-ci.org/rcsb/symmetry.png)](https://travis-ci.org/rcsb/symmetry)

-# Symmetry in Biomolecular Structures
+# Symmetry in Protein Structures

 This project collects tools to detect, analyze, and visualize **protein symmetry**.
 This includes the CE-Symm tool for **internal symmetry**, a tool for **quaternary symmetry**, and other experiments relating to symmetry.